bpdu/AIAdvent/README.md

 ## Features

 - Asks user for input (question)
-- Displays "Ask LLM" button
-- Sends the question to Yandex GPT API
+- Sends the question directly to Yandex GPT API
-- Returns the GPT response when button is pressed
+- Returns the GPT response immediately

 ## Setup